Beer-Braised Beef and Mini Yorkshire Puddings

 Beer-Braised Beef

-1 3-lb top round roast or tenderloin
+1 3-lb top round roast or tenderloin2 tbsp oil

 6 cups onions, sliced